exercism/python/exercises/concept/little-sisters-essay/.docs/hints.md

 ## 2. Check if each sentence ends with a period

-- You can use [string methods][endwith-method-docs] to check the ending of a string.
+- You can use [string methods][endswith-method-docs] to check the ending of a string.

 ## 3. Clean up spacing